moleculerjs/moleculer/README.md

 You can also create your custom transporter module.
 We recommend you that copy the source of [`NatsTransporter`](src/transporters/nats.js) and implement the `connect`, `disconnect`,  `subscribe` and `publish` methods.

 # Serializers
-For transportation needs a serializer module which serialize & deserialize the transfered packets.
+For transportation needs a serializer module which serialize & deserialize the transferred packets.
 If you don't set serializer, the default is the JSON serializer.

 ```js
 let { ServiceBroker } = require("moleculer");